pjgoodall/ap-zsh/README.md

 2. create container and make snapshot `zero`
 3. establish ssh shell connection using `ssh-agent` authority

-## install zsh package and basic configuration:w
+## install zsh package and basic configuration

+1. Copy a base .zshrc into the_user home directory.